2011 Daytona 500: Post-race

 "I keep thinking I'm dreaming.
 Our first 500—are you kidding me?
 To win our first one in our second-ever Cup race, I mean this is just incredible.
 Wow, this is unbelievable.
 How cool is it to see the Wood Brothers back in victory lane?
 It's crazy to get my first win before a Nationwide win—I didn't know how to get to victory lane."

 — Trevor Bayne, speaking after the race.

 The 20-year-old, Bayne, appeared in victory lane after his victory lap to start celebrating his first win of his Sprint Cup Series career, in front of a crowd of 182,000 people.
 Also by winning the race, he became the youngest winner of the Daytona 500 at 20 years and one day.
 Jeff Gordon previously held the title at 25 years old.
 The race was Bayne's second Sprint Cup Series start, and became the Wood Brothers Racing team's fifth Daytona 500 win.
 He also became the second driver to win the race in his first attempt, with the other being Lee Petty who won the 1959 Daytona 500, which was the inaugural race.
-With the win coming in his second start in the Sprint Cup Series, Bayne also matched Jamie McMurray for quickest victory at the start of a career; however, since Bayne was racing for the Nationwide Series points championship, he did not earn any Sprint Cup points for the win.
+With the win coming in his second start in the Sprint Cup Series, Bayne also matched Jamie McMurray for quickest victory at the start of a career (the modern-era record was ultimately broken over 12 years later when Shane van Gisbergen won the 2023 Grant Park 220 in his Cup Series debut); however, since Bayne was racing for the Nationwide Series points championship, he did not earn any Sprint Cup points for the win.
 The race victory was the Wood Brothers first win since the 2001 season.
 Following his win, he described his happiness, "If I tried to put it into words, I couldn't do it any justice."